Kraykennn/LC-DynamicDeadline/README.md

 # Special Notice/Thanks
 This is my first attempt at a mod for the game Lethal Company.
 I plan for this to be a stepping stone on to more complicated and feature rich mods.

-Special thanks to discord users:
-Mama Llama, for answering the majority of my questions in regards to learning how to make mods for Lethal Company.
+Special thanks to discord user Mama Llama for answering the majority of my questions in regards to learning how to make mods for Lethal Company.